Measure what matters

 There is no perfect guide to the importance of papers.
 We use the best one we know of: the source normalized impact per publication.
 This accounts for differences in citation practices between fields.
 It lets us compare mathematics journals, which tend to have fewer citations per paper, with physics journals, which tend to have more, with general science journals, which have more still.

 Benchmarking the London Institute by the quality of our papers keeps us on mission, at a time when it’s easy to get distracted by virtue signalling and outreach.
-Our goal for the foreseeable future is to double our SNIP points each year.
+Our goal for the foreseeable future is to double our SNIP points every two years.
 In 2021, our target is 28 SNIP points.
 In 2022, it is 40 points, and in 2023 it’s 56.

 Judge us by our papers.